rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    1. "Landing" (map display)
    0. "Menus"
-   0. "NewAccount" - Create an account
+   0. "NewAccount" - to stress database adds
-   0. "LogInOut" -
+   0. "LogInOut" - to stress authentication services
    0. "ForgotPassword" - to stress the email interface
    0. "NewItem" - "Submit a New Report" in the app at http://ushahidi.demo.neotys.com/reports/submit/
    0. "Search" -